Improvements in the methods of production allow for the creation ... | Study Prep in Pearson+

 1

-Understand what the Production Possibilities Frontier (PPF) represents: it shows the maximum possible output combinations of two goods or services an economy can produce given available resources and technology.
+Understand what the Production Possibilities Frontier (PPF) represents: it shows the maximum possible output combinations of two goods or services an economy can achieve when all resources are fully and efficiently utilized.

-Recognize that improvements in production methods mean technological progress, which allows more output to be produced with the same amount of resources.
+Recognize that improvements in production methods mean that the economy can produce more output with the same amount of resources, effectively increasing productive capacity.

-Analyze how technological improvements affect the PPF: since more output is possible, the PPF shifts outward, indicating an increase in productive capacity.
+Recall that an increase in productive capacity is represented graphically by an outward shift of the PPF, indicating that more of both goods can be produced than before.

-Distinguish this from movements along the PPF or from inside to outside the PPF: an outward shift means the entire frontier moves, not just a point moving within or beyond the current frontier.
+Distinguish this from a movement from a point inside the PPF to a point on the PPF, which represents better resource utilization but not a change in production capacity itself.

-Conclude that improvements in production methods do not reduce opportunity costs for all goods necessarily, nor do they reduce attainable combinations; instead, they expand the set of attainable combinations, represented by an outward shift of the PPF.
+Note that improvements in production methods do not reduce the attainable combinations or necessarily decrease opportunity costs for all goods; rather, they expand the frontier, allowing for greater production possibilities.

 Watch next